XYLOPHONE-TEC/Satelite/README.md

 Users can follow these steps to effectively utilize the Markdown Guide Application:

 1. **Access the Application**: Users can access the [Markdown Explorer repository](https://github.com/example/repository) on GitHub.
-They can clone the repository or download the code to their local environment.
+They can clone the repository or download the code to their local environment.Or use the live application that will be realesed soon [Markdown Exporer]()

 2. **Explore Documentation**: Users can refer to the provided documentation to learn about Markdown syntax and conventions.
 Beginners can start with the step-by-step guides, while experienced users can browse the advanced techniques and tips.